Why cats eat grass and why khat makes a good energy drink

 Headline: UK and US unveil nuclear energy deal ahead of Trump visit | BBC

-Britain and the U.S. announced a partnership to accelerate modular reactor projects and streamline cross‑border approvals, with marquee private deals attached.
+- What?- Britain and the U.S. announced a partnership to accelerate modular reactor projects and streamline cross‑border approvals, with marquee private deals attached.

-Energy security + decarbonization frame; creates new narratives linking AMRs/SMRs to data centers and industrial policy.
+- So What?- Energy security + decarbonization frame; creates new narratives linking AMRs/SMRs to data centers and industrial policy.

-Watch for: site announcements, regulatory recognition, and supply‑chain wins.
+- Now What?- Watch for: site announcements, regulatory recognition, and supply‑chain wins.
 Further reading: Reuters; Guardian business coverage.

 Headline: Ocean acidification could erode sharks’ teeth, affecting feeding | The Guardian

-Experimental pH drops damaged shark teeth about 2× more over 8 weeks, suggesting potential impacts on predators and ecosystems.
+- What?- Experimental pH drops damaged shark teeth about 2× more over 8 weeks, suggesting potential impacts on predators and ecosystems.

-Concrete, visceral climate story for broad audiences; ties CO₂ policy to marine food webs and coastal economies.
+- So What?- Concrete, visceral climate story for broad audiences; ties CO₂ policy to marine food webs and coastal economies.

-Watch for: replication in wild populations and policy hooks in ocean‑climate negotiations.
+- Now What?- Watch for: replication in wild populations and policy hooks in ocean‑climate negotiations.
 Further reading: The Guardian; linked study.

 AI & Platforms